umaojha/sarcasm/README.md

 - To provide full transparency of the preprocessing pipeline.
 - To show the relationship between original text, cleaned text, and translated versions.
-- To support reviewer requests for code + sample data + transformation examples.
 - To demonstrate how normalization, translation, and augmentation were performed.
 - To help anyone reproduce or understand the logic used in the experiments.